claurennt/all-the-tasks-vanillaJS/README.md

 # all-the-tasks-vanillaJS

-## This application is a ToDo List build with Vanilla JS and DOM Manipulation. :calendar:
+## This application is a ToDo List build with Vanilla JS and DOM Manipulation and a Local Storage functionality. :calendar:

 The user can:
 - Add new tasks :heavy_plus_sign: